Guide on How to Register Your Company in Singapore

-After incorporating and register your company, some trades need to apply for a licence prior to starting their company’s operations.
+After incorporating and registering your company in Singapore, some trades needs to apply for a licence prior to starting their company’s operations.
 Examples of such licenses are registering for the Food Hawker Licence, Private School Licence, Import/Export Licence, etc.

 Before Applying for a Licence